AdmiralCurtiss/SenPatcher/README.md

 * Option to allow changing difficulty to Nightmare mid-playthrough.
 * Option to disable the mouse being captured by the game and its movement being used for the game camera.
 * Option to keep the game running while in background.
+* Option to force the controller button Confirm/Cancel layout to English/Xbox or Japanese/Nintendo style.

 Note: Compatible with version 1.2 of the game only.